LaunchCodeEducation/lchs/src/chapters/flask-intro/validation.rst

       If the boolean expression in line 33 returns ``True``, then we assign an error message to the ``best_pix`` variable.
 If ``False``, line 36 casts the user's entry into Title Case.
    #.
-Save your code, then launch the application.
-Navigate to
+Save your code, then launch the application and navigate to
-      ``http://127.0.0.1:5000/form`` and test out the validation code by entering different options for the ``Favorite Pixar Movie`` field.
+      ``http://127.0.0.1:5000/form``.
+Test out the validation code by entering different options in the ``Favorite Pixar Movie`` field.
 Be sure to test cASe differences, leading/trailing whitespace, non-Pixar movies, and (of course) your favorite Pixar film.

       .. figure:: figures/valid-movie.png
          :alt: Before and after pages showing the form and the results page (with an error message).

          The user sees an error message on the results page.

+Following the example above, add validation for the ``color`` input.
+Limit the user to only 1 of 3 choices: ``red``, ``green``, or ``blue``.

+.. admonition:: Note

+   You could replace the ``color`` input with either radio buttons or a select menu.
+This would fit well with client-side validation.

+   However, you need to practice server-side validation!
+For now keep the input as ``type="text"``.

 A Better User Experience
 ------------------------

-Following the example above, we could add more Python code to the ``results()`` function to validate the other three input fields.
-However, with server-side checks, the user will only know if they did something wrong AFTER they submit the form.
+With server-side validation, the user will only know if they did something wrong AFTER they submit the form.
 Also, they will be on the results page, which means they need to navigate back to the form in order to fix their mistakes.
 Many users will find this annoying, or won't know how to go back a step.

 We want to give our users a smoother experience if they make a mistake.
 One thing we can do is to return them to the original form instead of rendering the results page.

-We will learn how to do this on the next page.
+This will be our next task.

 Check Your Understanding
 ------------------------